nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ![The section information for Computer Science 32, the second course in UCLA’s introductory computer science series.](./cs32-sections.png)

 Perfect!
 This table had all the enrollment info I was interested in and more.
-We’d just need to fetch every subject area’s course listings and scrape every table on each page.
+I’d just need to fetch every subject area’s course listings and scrape every table on each page.
 It was time to start writing the scraper.

 ## Attempt 1: Python and Beautiful Soup

-I’d had never written a web scraper before this project, but I had heard [Python](https://www.python.org/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) were the go-to tools for web scraping projects, so I decided to start there.
-After referring to the [very helpful slides](https://github.com/uclaacm/learn.py-s19/tree/master/session-8-web-scraping) that [UCLA ACM](http://www.uclaacm.com/) made last spring about BeautifulSoup, I had a very basic scraper.
+I had never written a web scraper before this project, but I had heard [Python](https://www.python.org/) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) were the go-to tools for web scraping projects, so I decided to start there.
+After referring to the [very helpful slides](https://github.com/uclaacm/learn.py-s19/tree/master/session-8-web-scraping) that [UCLA ACM](http://www.uclaacm.com/) made last spring about Beautiful Soup, I had a very basic scraper.

 ```python
 from bs4 import BeautifulSoup